DivyanshMittal-exe/picaso_in_me/README.md

 This project is a starting point for a Flutter application.

-Currently you can add new drawing by pressing a button and set custom name.
+Currently you can add new drawing by pressing a button ,set custom name, and Swipe to Dismiss.
 By selecting any one of the items from the list, the canvas opens.
 Other parts of the assignment are still under constrction and l will hopeful soon be uploaded too.

 This is my first go at Flutter.